 Single View on Transactions page and Change Log page

-Admins also have the ability to view the change log for a specific transaction.
-In this view, as shown in the example above, you'll be able to view the changes that have been made to that transaction by selecting the View Change Log option from the Actions menu accessed via the ellipses button on the far right in the Actions column
+Admins also can view the change log for a specific transaction.
+In this view, as shown in the example above, you can view the changes that have been made to that transaction by clicking the three dots on the far right-hand side of the Actions column, then selecting the View Change Log option.

 After clicking the View Change Log option, you'll be redirected to a single view change log page, as pictured below.